TACC/gateways19-hpc-in-the-cloud/block2/intro-to-abaco.md

 ### Executing Actors by Passing JSON ###

 You can also send pure JSON as the actor message.
 To do so, specify a Content-Type of "application/json".
 Here is an example using curl:

 ```
-$ curl -H "Authorization: Bearer $TOKEN" -H "Content-Type: application/json" -d '{"username": "jdoe", "application_id": "print-env-cli-DggdGbK-0.1.0" }' https://api.tacc.cloud/actors/v2/$ACTOR_ID/messages
+$ curl -k -H "Authorization: Bearer $TOKEN" -H "Content-Type: application/json" -d '{"username": "jdoe", "application_id": "print-env-cli-DggdGbK-0.1.0" }' https://api.tacc.cloud/actors/v2/$ACTOR_ID/messages
 ```

 For actors written in Python, Abaco provides a set of helper Python functions for tasks such as parsing the message data and returning "results".
 One advantage to passing JSON  is that this library will automatically attempt to deserialize the JSON into a pure Python object.
 This shows up in the `context` object under the `message_dict` key.
 For example, for the example above, the corresponding actor (if written in Python) could retrieve the application_id from the message with the following
 code:

 ```